NiiightmareXD/simple_crypt/README.md

 # Simple Crypt

-A simple and high level rust library to encrypt and decrypt text, files and any data with it

-For encryption it uses [AES-GCM-SIV-256](https://en.wikipedia.org/wiki/AES-GCM-SIV) and [Argon2](https://en.wikipedia.org/wiki/Argon2)
+A simple and high-level rust library to encrypt and decrypt texts, files, folders and any data with it For encryption, it uses [AES-GCM-SIV-256](https://en.wikipedia.org/wiki/AES-GCM-SIV) and [Argon2](https://en.wikipedia.org/wiki/Argon2)

 ## Usage